Joshkingzz/Cars/report.md

 ## 🛠️ Methodology

-**Data Source**: The data was collected from a normalized relational database with the following key tables:
+**Data Source**: The data was collected and normalised into a database with the following key tables:
 ```
 select * from fact a
 inner join accident b on a.AccidentID = b.AccidentID